-Toni Van Pelt, a longtime feminist and humanist activist, was elected president of the National Organization for Women (NOW) in July 2017, taking office in August of that year.
-She is also president of the NOW Foundation and chairwoman of the NOW Political Action Committee and serves as the principal spokeswoman for all three entities.
+Toni Van Pelt, longtime feminist and secular humanist activist, was elected president of the National Organization for Women (NOW) in 2017.
+She is also president of the NOW Foundation and chairwoman of the NOW Political Action Committee, and serves as the principal spokeswoman for all three entities.

-A former vice president and public policy director of the Center for Inquiry, Van Pelt organized and directed one of the first public policy offices of the secular humanist movement in Washington, D.C.
+A former vice president and the first public policy director of the Center for Inquiry, Van Pelt organized and directed one of the first public policy offices of the secular humanist movement in Washington, D.C.
 She lobbied for law and policies driven by the empirical scientific evidence as opposed to faith.

 Her past career as the owner of a travel agency, International Travel Associates, Inc. specializing in international travel gave her the opportunity to expand her worldview through global travel.